crate/cloud-howtos/docs/index.rst

 ..
 NOTE::

-    Not all operations supported by the CrateDB Cloud Console are also available in Croud.
-Most importantly, currently Cloud clusters can only be deployed via the CrateDB Cloud Console.
+    Not all operations supported by the CrateDB Cloud Console are also available via Croud.
+Most importantly, clusters can only be deployed via the CrateDB Cloud Console.

 ..
 NOTE::

     This resource assumes you know the basics.
-If not, check out the `tutorials`_ section for beginner material.
+If not, check out the `tutorials`_ section for how to get started.
+Additionally, the `reference`_ section contains a `glossary`_ as well as an `overview`_ of the CrateDB Cloud Console to give you further information.

 ..
 SEEALSO::